input-output-hk/plinth-static-analyzer-research/audits/Plutarch.md

 ## Liqwid v1

-**Description**
+**Auditor**: VacuumLabs

-From: VacuumLabs To: Liqwid Labs
+**Auditee**: Liqwid Labs

-**Summary:** An open source and non-custodial liquidity protocol for interest rate curves based on lender supply and borrower demand of the underlying Cardano native asset.
+**Description:** An open source and non-custodial liquidity protocol for interest rate curves based on lender supply and borrower demand of the underlying Cardano native asset.
 Each Cardano native asset that is accepted by the protocol has its own liquidity pool, a.k.a market.
 Each of these markets has its own interest rate, and this is determined by the supply of the underlying asset along with the borrowing demand for the asset.
 If borrowing demand is low, and supplied liquidity is high, then interest rates are low; and vice versa.

-**Findings**
+### Findings

 **May be relevant**
 - **LIQV1-001.
 Retrieving the collateral without repaying allows for draining a market:** Borrow token minting policy doesn't verify the output address where the new borrow token is sent, allowing attacker to redirect collateral to a malicious script instead of the proper loan validator.
-Detectable pattern: minting policy missing destination address validation for minted tokens [MISSING-ADDRESS-VALIDATION]
+<ins>Detectable pattern</ins>: minting policy missing destination address validation for minted tokens [MISSING-ADDRESS-VALIDATION]
 - **LIQV1-003.
 Loan collateral can be stolen by overwriting the loan datum:** Conditional logic skips datum validation on continuing output, allowing arbitrary datum modification.
-Detectable pattern: continuing output at same script address without any datum validation (neither full equality nor field-specific checks) [UNVALIDATED-CONTINUING-DATUM]
+<ins>Detectable pattern</ins>: continuing output at same script address without any datum validation (neither full equality nor field-specific checks) [UNVALIDATED-CONTINUING-DATUM]

 **Not relevant**